krajeshj/Streetcar0719/README.md

-taxinfoTimeSeries| Contains the main code Reports/Final_Milestone | The final reports are archived here Reports/Final_Milestone/Plots | contains all the supporting plots generated in the study Reports/Final_Milestone/Final_ReportPresentation.pdf|Contains the shape files for depicting the streetcar and the buffer zones on a gglpt
+taxinfoTimeSeries| Contains the main code Reports/Final_Milestone | The final reports are archived here Reports/Final_Milestone/Plots | contains all the supporting plots generated in the study

 ### References